-NGE also specify backup telephony requirements (Green Phone protocol) in the event of a communication failure.
+NGE also specify backup control telephony requirements (Green Phone protocol) in the event of a communication failure.

 Genstar4 will also be certified for TERRE messages in 2020.